-Students who plan to take summer term courses at IIT Downtown Campus, or at an approved visiting school may be eligible for either federal or private loans.
-In order to be eligible you must have completed a 2012-2013 FAFSA and have completed all required documents.
+Students who plan to take summer term courses at Chicago-Kent College of Law, or at an approved visiting school may be eligible for either federal or private loans.
+Students that plan on attending a summer study abroad program sponsored by Chicago-Kent or another school are encouraged to check in with our office.
+In order to be eligible you must have completed a 1516 FAFSA and have completed all required documents.
 We encourage students who are eligible for federal loans to accept these loans before considering private loans.
-Please note that anticipated loans and scholarships for the fall 2013 semester cannot be used to pay summer 2013 tuition.
+Please note that anticipated loans and scholarships for the upcoming fall semester cannot be used to pay summer tuition.

 At Least Half -Time Status

 If you are registered at least half-time for the summer term (3 credits), you will be automatically offered federal loans.
 Once you accept your award(s) we will automatically process the federal loans under your current federal loan promissory note, as long as we have received your correct FAFSA information.